-While a safety catch is useful, don't rely on it, says shooting instructor Ben Smith
+While a safety catch is useful, don't rely on it, warns shooting instructor Ben Smith

-There is a variety of safety catches available but the two main types, used by the majority of shooters, are the manual safety and automatic safety.
+The two main types of gun safety catch available, used by the majority of shooters, are the manual safety and automatic safety.

 Manual safety catches

 Manual safety catches must be engaged and disengaged by the gun handler; they will not revert automatically to “safe” when the gun is opened.
 They were primarily brought in to help prevent the dreaded sinking feeling that occurs during competitive clayshooting when you go to shoot at that all-important final clay of the round and nothing happens when you pull the trigger.
 Having a manual safety that you can disengage before your round gives many people peace of mind.
 Some people have even been known to weld their safety catch forward, while most guns used in the Olympics and other major competitions simply won’t have a safety catch at all.